basil-retriever/Basil/README.md

 **Extremely easy AI-Powered search**

-With just 2 commands, Basil fetches your website data and creates a powerfull RAG search engine to use in your site.
+With just 1 command, Basil fetches your website data and creates a powerfull RAG search engine to use in your site.

 Example: Imagine you have a website with 1000 pages, and you want to create a search engine that can answer questions like "What is the price of your services?" or "How can I contact support?".
 Basil will scrape your website, process the content using AI, and create a search engine that can answer these questions in seconds.